Advertiser Disclosure

 Final Thoughts

-Just because you can pay rent with a credit card does not mean you should.
+Just because you can pay rent with a credit card doesn’t mean you should.

-When it comes to paying rent with a credit card, the decision is generally quite simple.
-Unless you carry the Bilt card, you should only pay your rent with a credit card if the rewards you’ll earn are worth more than the cost of earning the rewards.
+When it comes to paying rent with a credit card, doing a little math can go a long way.
+You should only pay your rent with a credit card if the rewards you’d earn are worth more than the cost of earning the rewards.

-Since fees vary from one apartment complex or landlord to the next, it’s important to know how much your complex may charge to use a credit card.
-Knowing how much you will pay in fees will make your decision to pay rent with a credit card that much easier.
+Since fees vary from one apartment complex or landlord to the next, it’s important to know how much your complex charges for using a credit card.
+Knowing how much you’d pay in fees will make it much easier to decide whether to pay rent with a credit card.

 Frequently Asked Questions

-Fees depend on your apartment complex.
+Fees depend on your apartment complex or rental agreement.
 Typically, fees are associated with using a credit card to pay rent.
+In most cases, expect to pay between 2.5% and 3.5%.

 Is it a good idea to pay rent with a credit card if there is a fee?

-Generally, you should only consider paying rent with a credit card if the rewards you’ll earn outweigh the cost of earning those rewards.
+Generally, you should only consider paying rent with a credit card if the rewards you’d earn outweigh the cost of earning those rewards.

-Does the Bilt card have an annual fee?
+Do Bilt credit cards have an annual fee?

 INSIDERS ONLY: UP PULSE